Jesse Thorn

-Jesse Thorn (born April 24, 1981) is an American media entrepreneur and public radio and podcast host/creator.
-He is the owner and founder of the Maximum Fun podcast network, and the host and producer of the podcasts Judge John Hodgman and Jordan, Jesse, Go! and the radio show and podcast Bullseye.
+Jesse Michael Gabriel Thorn (born April 24, 1981) is an American media entrepreneur and public radio and podcast host/creator.
+He is the founder of the Maximum Fun podcast network, and the host and producer of the podcasts Judge John Hodgman and Jordan, Jesse, Go! and the radio show and podcast Bullseye.
 Bullseye (formerly The Sound of Young America), is distributed by National Public Radio to several hundred public terrestrial radio stations.
+In 2024, Thorn was elected to the Podcasting Hall of Fame.

 In addition to his work in radio and podcasts, Jesse Thorn also hosted the television program The Grid, which formerly aired on IFC, and The Sound of Young America, which aired on Current, and runs a blog and web video series devoted to men's fashion called Put This On.
-As an actor, he has appeared on stage with the sketch comedy group Prank the Dean and on IFC's Comedy Bang Bang.
+As an actor, he has appeared on stage with the sketch comedy group Prank the Dean, on FX’s Archer and on IFC's Comedy Bang Bang.